-What other opportunities, outside of classes, should law students take advantage of?
-There are several fantastic student clubs focused on different aspects of climate change at Allard, such as the Environmental Law Group and Students for Mining Justice, as well as research centres, including the Canada Climate Law Initiative, which I chair, and Centre for Law and the Environment, where students can find community and get involved in different ways.
-At UBC, the Sustainability Hub, Centre for Climate Justice, Centre for Climate and Business Solutions and Climate Solutions Research Collective, as well as many university-wide student clubs, are just some examples of engagement opportunities for students.
-Students are not limited to pre-existing opportunities and can create new ones too.
-Climate change is unlike anything we have ever seen, and we need innovative, outof-the-box solutions to elicit transformation and bring people in.
-So, I would also like to say to this next generation: don't feel a need to conform to what is available because the possibilities to build are limitless.
-CAREER SERVICES OFFICE THE SUPPORT AND NETWORKS TO ACHIEVE YOUR CAREER GOALS Allard Law's Career Services Office team offers support ranging from one-on-one career advising and resume review to networking opportunities and career fairs.
+Allard Law's Career Services Office team offers support ranging from one-on-one career advising and resume review to networking opportunities and career fairs.

 Our dedicated team of professionals at the Allard Law Career Services Office will work with you to help you achieve your career goals.
 From coaching and training to career fairs and networking events, you are supported for success from day one all the way to graduation and up to 20 months afterwards.

+LEARN ABOUT ALL

+THE SERVICES OFFERED

+BY THE CAREER

+SERVICES OFFICE AT

+ALLARD.UBC.CA/CSO

-LEARN ABOUT ALL THE SERVICES OFFERED BY THE CAREER SERVICES OFFICE AT ALLARD.UBC.CA/CSO In 2023, over 99% of students who sought articling positions were successful - one of the highest rates in the country.
+In 2022, over 96.5% of students who sought articling positions were successful - one of the highest rates in the country.

 I gave this advice to a friend who was just starting law school: the most important thing is to understand what you hope to gain from the experience.
 You don't have to have a firm plan about your future career, but understand how law school builds upon your understanding of the world.
 Understand which tools you're trying to develop and ask the questions that feel relevant to you."
 Aaron Pete, Class of 2022

 CAREER ADVICE FOR ASPIRING LAW STUDENTS

 WHAT CAN YOU DO WITH YOUR LAW DEGREE?

+Career Services

+Office Assistant

-Career Services Office Assistant Dean Stephanie Mui explains how you can successfully navigate the twists and turns of your legal career.
+Dean Stephanie Muiexplains how you can

+successfully navigate

+the twists and turns

+of your legal career.

 WHAT ADVICE WOULD YOU GIVE TO NEW LAW STUDENTS WHO AREN'T SURE ABOUT THEIR CAREER PATH?
 That is normal for many students.
 One of the best things about law school is that you'll be introduced to so many new ideas and experiences that will wind up shaping your career, sometimes in unexpected ways.
 You might come to law school thinking you really want to do employment law, but then you take a certain course or meet somebody at a firm who does criminal law, for example, and then suddenly start thinking about what life might be like as a defense attorney.
 Come with an open mind and embrace the many opportunities that are going to be presented to you.
 BESIDES BECOMING A LAWYER, WHAT OTHER CAREER OPTIONS ARE OPEN TO LAW GRADS?
 I think our grads can do almost anything they want with their degree.
 Our students who decide not to practice law go into many different areas, for example in government, finance, management consulting and journalism.
 We've also seen our grads really succeed as entrepreneurs who have started their own businesses.
 Law students gain so many transferable skills, in part because our curriculum teaches you how to think critically, see both sides of an argument and clearly advocate for your position.
-WHAT MAKES ALLARD LAW A GOOD CHOICE For students looking to launch their careers?
+WHAT MAKES ALLARD LAW A GOOD CHOICE FOR STUDENTS LOOKING TO LAUNCH THEIR CAREERS?
 Legal professionals around the world know Allard Law as one of the top law schools in Canada.
 Perhaps not so coincidentally, our students do extremely well in terms of finding articling positions.
-Continuing our historical trend of incredibly high placement rates, in 2023 99% of grads who wanted an articling position were able to get one.
+Continuing our historical trend of incredibly high placement rates, in 2022 96.5% of grads who wanted an articling position were able to get one.
 That's one of the highest rates in the country!
 I think that speaks not only to Allard Law's reputation, but also to the quality of students we tend to attract and the resources that are available to help students put their best foot forward.
-EXPERT SCHOLARS, PASSIONATE TEACHERS